 Mech Tutorial - 3Ds Max & Substance Painter Review

-Mech Tutorial - 3Ds Max & Substance Painter is an application by ChamferZone.
+Mech Tutorial - 3Ds Max & Substance Painter is an app designed by ChamferZone.
 Mech Tutorial - 3Ds Max & Substance Painter was first published on .
-The app is available for Steam, Other.
+It is accessible on Steam, Other.

 About This Series

 Do you think about a career in the video game industry as a 3D Artist and happen to like Battle Mechs?
 Then this tutorial might be perfect for you.
 Follow along as this comprehensive 15 hour+ long course as we model, unwrap, bake and texture a battle mech to current video game standards.
 Every step is documented without fast forwarding.
 At the end of the free part you have the option to learn even more with the extended edition in which we go over 10 more triple A quality PBR textures.

 3Ds Max - ModelingThe modeling part covers the scene setup followed by the low and high-poly modeling in which we make use of advanced actions, modifiers and tools to help us create the battle mech.
 After the modeling process we will jump straight into the UVW Editor and focus on the importance of an optimized UV-Layout to get the maximum out of our later texture.